mit-medg/csv2mysql/README.md

 ### Unique Keys

-If requested by `-k`, we test to see whether every value (except `NULL`) in a column is distinct.
-If so, we create a `UNIQUE KEY` constraint for that column.
-Except for numeric types, distinctness is determined by textual identity.
-This may not be correct for dates and times, whose syntax allows for some variability among equivalent values.
+The options `-k`, `-f`, and `-m` control heuristics for recognizing `UNIQUE KEY` constraints.
+These define indexes that make data retrieval efficient.
+MySQL allows multiple `NULL` values in fields with unique keys, which is different from some other databases. `UNIQUE KEY` constraints are created (if `-k` is specified) for any column in which each non-`NULL` value is distinct from all other values in that field.
+Distinctness varies somewhat depending on the type of the field.

+#### Integers

-If a column has all integer values, we test for distinctness by actually converting each value integers.
+If a column has all integer values, we test for distinctness by actually converting each value to integers.
 This is because although `001` and `1` are distinct as strings, they are identical as integers.
-With the option `-f`, we treat floating-point values similarly; `3` and `3.0` are the same floating-point value.
-Note that with the `-z` option, fields that might contain integers but with leading zeros will be considered as strings, in which case `001` and `1` would be distinct.
+(But see the `-z` option.)

+#### Floats

+Fields whose values are all `FLOAT` or `DOUBLE` are considered for a `UNIQUE KEY` only if the `-f` option is given, because in ordinary usage one may not find all distinct values of such fields meaningful.
+We collect all the string representations of a floating point column and determine that no unique key can exist if these are not all distinct.
+In addition, we then convert each value to a Java `Double` to test if the values are truly distinct, because, for instance, `3` and `3.0` are the same floating-point value even though they are textually distinct.

+#### Text

+MySQL (as of version 5.7) is able to index only the first 767 bytes of a text field.
+That limit would make it hard to consider distinctness of longer strings.
+In fact, we limit recognition of `UNIQUE KEY` constraints on text fields to those that can be encoded in a `VARCHAR(255)` column, which can hold a maximum of 255 ASCII characters or 85 UTF8 characters.
+Indexing by very long text fields is probably not very valuable in any case, because they are unlikely to be used to look up data.

+#### Limitations on seeking unique keys

 We are able to maintain efficiently a representation of many distinct integer values if they are dense enough to allow us to represent them as a tree of ranges, which can be merged when they meet.
 This is often the case for identifiers or serial numbers.
-Because other data types are not "dense" in this sense, we must actually keep all distinct values in order to find a non-unique one.
-This explodes memory for very large tables, so we limit to a maximum number of distinct values for each column (see `-m` \[default 1M\]).
-Because the program stops looking for duplicates after that limit, it cannot determine whether a column can have a `UNIQUE KEY`, so it assumes not.
+Because other data types are not "dense" in this sense, we must actually keep all distinct values in order to be able to recognize a non-unique one.
+This explodes memory for very large tables, so we limit to a maximum number of distinct values for each column (see `-m`
+\[default 1M\]).
+Because the program stops looking for duplicates after that limit (except for integers), it cannot determine whether a column can have a `UNIQUE KEY`, so it assumes not.

+If very large limits are given on `-m` or if a very large number of sparse integer values are found, it may be necessary to increase memory limits on the Java `jvm` using the `-Xms` and `-Xmx` options.

 Caveats
 -------